lattejed/tezos-azure-hsm-signer/README.md

 The option `--check-high-watermark` is enabled by default and should be explicitly negated with `--no-check-high-watermark` though doing so is not recommended.

 The default address of `127.0.0.1` will not allow external connections.
-You will need to explicitly set this to `0.0.0.0` or equivalent for public network access (if not using `nginx` or similar).
+You will need to explicitly set this to `0.0.0.0` or equivalent for public network access.

 ```
 cp ... /etc/systemd/...